-Cardiovascular disease is a serious health problem.
+Cardiovascular disease is a serious health problem in our country, ladies.
 But often, men get more attention from their doctors regarding heart health than women do.
-Yes, it’s important for both sexes, but I want women to get the message that they need to make it a health priority.
+Yes, it’s important for both men and women, but we want to make sure women to get the message that they need to make their heart health a priority.
 Some alarming facts about women and heart disease:

 - One woman dies from heart disease every minute in the U.S.